BaileyMcCauslin/CS386-Group-Project/survey_requirements.md

 # Questions and Implications

 We ask a total of 10 questions, each have four answers.
-Each question has a set of "mood hooks" attached to it.
-For example, a question could as the user why they're looking for a meme/gif, and their response would light up certain values in a dictionary, i.e. jovial, which would be saved to the input list, which is then fed into the machine learning algorithm which predicts an output for the user.
+For each question, there are a number of category "hooks" attached to it.
+So for an example, a question could light up as playful, fun, and happy.
+We then give all of this data to our model, and then that just tries to classify what the user wants.
+So if it comes out saying 67% dog, then we do a search of the giphy API for dog images.
+If the user says no, we can do a search for the keyword with the next highest amount of confidence from the model.

 We could also go "buzzfeed style".
 We ask the users to select from a number of gif/memes.
 We then use the pixel values of these images as the inputs into a